Jesse Macbeth: Eastern Arizona Courier article

 On November 3, 2003, Pam Crandall, a reporter for the Eastern Arizona Courier, interviewed Macbeth.
 In the interview he reportedly made false claims that he had returned from Iraq two and a half months prior – roughly in late August 2003, after sustaining a back injury.
 The article quoted Macbeth falsely stating he had been shot in the back by an M16 rifle while in an Iraqi tunnel, but that a Canadian nurse stitched him up and he continued fighting.
 Canada was not a participant in the Multinational force in Iraq at the time of the article's publication.

 The article states that Macbeth falsely claims to have attended a hearing that month, about a medical discharge from the Army, alleging he had undergone surgeries to remove shrapnel from his back.
 Macbeth falsely claimed in the article that "The Iraqis would stand in a crowd and shoot at us.
 We had to kill civilians to get to them because we were ordered to shoot anything that came at us.
 I keep having nightmares about it."
 The EA Courier later ran a story detailing Macbeth's fraudulent claims.

-Crandall stated, "after learning that MacBeth (sic) lied about his past, I was shocked and surprised.
-He seemed very sincere and looked me directly in the eye throughout the interview process.
-I never suspected that his story might be false, due both to his behavior during the interview and the consequences one would experience for lying about his or her own military service.
-I would never have willingly repeated his claims had I known they were untrue."